Skim by Section

 - Gherkins / Cornichons.
 Also known as baby pickles!
 These are just so cute and easy to pick up with a toothpick and munch on.
 They have lovely shades of both dark and light green and a fun nubby texture.
 All those qualities make this a go-to item for my charcuterie boards.

 - Havarti, sliced.
-Havartis is a very mild cheese that goes with just about anything.
+Havarti is a very mild cheese that goes with just about anything.
 This cheese adds creaminess to salty meats and sweet fruits.
 The creamy white color also adds that eye-popping contrast against the dark ingredients.
 This cheese can be sliced and staggered to create visual texture.

 - Green olives.
 Stuffed green olives are a great little snack.
-You can find so many varieties of green olives stuffed with cheese, garlic and different types of peppers.
+You can find so many varieties of green olives stuffed with cheese, garlic, and different types of peppers.
 You can also vary the size you choose if you want to add contrast in size of your charcuterie board elements.

 - Brie cheese.
 A wheel of brie cheese is another go-to item that looks amazing with its rustic bright white rind, creamy texture and mild yet tart flavor.
 It pairs well with dried fruits and can be pre-cut into triagular slices for easy serving.